ErpNetDocs/tech/reference/config-options-reference.md

 - 2.The user sets it manually.

 2. Key - **CheckForNonVoidedReferencingDocumentsDisabled**
-- 1.Action: When the key has value and this value is "1", verification for references between the documents is not performed when a document is made void.
+- 1. Action: When the key has value and this value is "1", verification for references between the documents is not performed when a document is made void.
 In all other cases, the verification is performed.
-- 2.The user sets it manually.
+- 2. The user sets it manually.

 3. Key - **CheckForOverexecutionDisabled**
 - 1.Action: When the key has value and this value is "1", verification for over execution of the parent order documents is not performed.
 In all other cases, the verification is performed.